-Our ‘Confidence Through Drama’ programme was initially intended to be a small scale drama activity for fourteen service users with a range of learning disabilities.
-The programme has grown considerably, resulting in the following engagement:
+Our ‘Confidence Through Drama’ programme was initially intended to be a small scale, one off, drama activity for fourteen service users with a range of learning disabilities.

-- Around 300 community members, from an area of high deprivation, supporting and celebrating the learning disability community
+- Hundreds of community members, from areas of high deprivation, have attended the shows to support and celebrate the learning disability community and schools

-- Young people from NCS supporting, and developing a disability campaign
+- Young people from NCS volunteered with us for a day, and continued to develop a disability campaign in response

 Many of those who have accessed this programme lacked confidence, ran the risk of isolation and discrimination.
-Service users who were once unwilling to participate, now dance on every occasion.
+Learners who were once unwilling to participate, now dance on every occasion.
 Those anxious of new people, are now the first to greet others.

-The key to this programme… service users were given a voice, their ideas valued, their personalities celebrated, and the provision of new skills; developing their confidence to engage with their community.
-The shows, developed entirely by the group, were merely a by-product.
+The key to this programme… learners are given a voice, their ideas valued, their personalities celebrated, and the provision of new skills; developing their confidence to engage with their community.
+The shows, developed entirely by the groups, are merely a by-product.

-‘Each show was never about achieving perfection.
-The shows were made perfect by the groups enjoyment.’
+‘Each show is never about achieving perfection.
+The shows are made perfect by the groups enjoyment.

-The shows themselves were truly powerful, e.g. adults with learning difficulties, primary school children, college students and audience members, signing in unison, alongside a projected film of the shows development.
+The shows themselves are truly powerful, e.g. adults with learning difficulties, primary school children, college students and audience members, signing in unison, alongside a projected film of the shows development.’

-(A special thanks to Rev. Mike Bridgewater for the above project description)
+(A special thanks to Rev. Mike Bridgewater for his kind words)